-Since salespeople were sent home to sell last year, very little has changed in the set-up and virtual presence for a majority of sellers.
+Since salespeople and CS teams were sent home last year, very little has changed in the set-up and virtual presence for a majority of customer-facing professionals.
 CMO’s on the other hand spent tens of thousands or even millions of dollars on messaging, website design, virtual events, giveaways, and brand mojo.

-Based on the sample of salespeople we have observed, salespeople are letting the side down on Zoom calls.
-Over the past year, we have seen salespeople with all sorts of camera angles, bad lighting and sound, presenting on camera dressed in baseball caps, tee-shirts and torn or worn clothing, untidy room backgrounds, and even with people in the background exercising.
+Based on the sample of salespeople and CS teams we have observed, the majority are letting the side down on Zoom calls.
+Over the past year, we have seen sales and CS people with all sorts of camera angles, bad lighting, and sound, presenting on camera dressed in baseball caps, tee-shirts and torn or worn clothing, untidy room backgrounds, and even with people in the background exercising.

-The vast majority of salespeople in our audit indicate that salespeople worldwide are poorly equipped for remote selling, improperly set up, and underutilizing their potential impact on brand mojo.
+The vast majority of customer-facing professionals in our audit indicate that teams worldwide are poorly equipped for remote selling and customer success conversations, improperly set up, and underutilizing their potential impact on brand mojo.

 What is Brand Mojo?